async-labs/builderbook/README.md

 ### Our Book

+If you're new to these technologies and want to learn how they work and how to implement them, check out [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md).
+We show you step-by-step how to build this web app from scratch.
+And we wrote it using our Builder Book app!

+You'll learn ...

 ## Contributing

-Submit an [issue](https://github.com/builderbook/books/issues/new) to report bugs or suggest improvements to the code.
-You can submit a [pull request](https://github.com/builderbook/builder-book-app/compare?expand=1) to suggest an edit to the code of our final app, but we do not accept pull requests to change the code of our book chapters.
+Submit an [issue](https://github.com/builderbook/books/issues/new) to report bugs or suggest improvements to this web app.
+You can also ask questions, report bugs, or suggest improvements to our book.
+Please follow the issue template.

-This project and everyone participating in it are governed by Builder Book's [Code of Conduct](https://github.com/builderbook/books/blob/master/CODE_OF_CONDUCT.md).
-By participating in Builder Book, you are expected to uphold our code of conduct.
+By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/books/blob/master/CODE_OF_CONDUCT.md).
 Please report unacceptable behavior to team@builderbook.org.

-## Support
+## Support This Project

+You can support this project by giving it a star, providing feedback or suggestions, sharing it with your friends, or purchasing [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md).
+Thanks!

 ## License

 All code in this repository is provided under the [MIT License](https://github.com/builderbook/books/blob/master/LICENSE).
-The information in our book is copyrighted.
+The information in our book is copyrighted (Builder Book 2018).